KovalevMV/KovalevMV/README.md

 A highly skilled and motivated data scientist with a proven track record of using analytics to drive business growth and solve complex problems.
 Experienced in statistical analysis, machine learning, neural networks and data visualization, I am looking for an interesting data scientist position to contribute to the success of a dynamic organization.

 ###### Databases:
 PostgreSQL

-###### Operating Systems:
-Debian, Windows

 ###### Data Science:
-Python, Pandas, Numpy, Matplotlib, SciPy, Nltk, lightgbm, xgboost, catboost, Scikit-learn, TensorFlow, PyTorch, Keras, ResNet,
+Python, Pandas, Numpy, Matplotlib, SciPy, Nltk, lightgbm, xgboost, catboost, Scikit-learn, TensorFlow, PyTorch, Keras, ResNet
 <br><br>